What Is The Average Payout For Back & Neck Injuries From A Car Crash?

 Punitive damages are a final type of damages that can be claimed when the at-fault driver was drunk or high on drugs.
 A civil jury awards these in order to penalize the drunk or drugged driver for recklessly endangering the injured victim’s life and well-being.

 The amounts of economic and noneconomic damages we seek for a particular car accident client depend on the following factors:

-We will ask for higher amounts of noneconomic damages when our client’s neck and back injuries leave the person unable to enjoy activities they did before getting hit and hurt.
+Your lawyer will ask for higher amounts of noneconomic damages when your injuries leave you unable to enjoy activities you once did prior to the car crash.
 For instance, an avid bowler who can no longer hit the lanes following the car accident deserves significant noneconomic damages.
 So does a crash victim who can no longer bend down to hug their child without experiencing significant discomfort.

-As a final note, we feel we must acknowledge that some insurance settlements will be limited by the amount of coverage an at-fault driver carries.
+On a final note, you should acknowledge that some insurance settlements will be limited by the amount of coverage an at-fault driver carries.
 If, for instance, the person who cause the wreck has the minimum liability coverage for bodily injuries of $25,000, we will need to either accept that for our client or look for additional coverage.
 We can often tap underinsured motorist provisions of our own client’s insurance policy.
 In cases involving tractor-trailers or other commercial trucks, we can also explore the possibility of filing claims against more than one policy covering the at-fault driver and vehicle.